-In undertaking an assessment of key drivers of aviation demand, the Joint Study found the Sydney region's demand for aviation services would continue to grow as Sydney's population and business activity grew.
+The Joint Study found the Sydney region's demand for aviation services would continue to grow as Sydney's population and business activity grew.
 It was estimated that annual demand for regular public transport services in the Sydney region would double to approximately 88 million passenger trips by 2035, then double again by 2060.